 Undergraduate Research and Creative Arts

-The Undergraduate Research and Creative Arts Symposium, now in its twenty-second year, is the longest-running student symposium at New Mexico State University.
+The Undergraduate Research and Creative Arts Symposium, now in its twenty-third year, is the longest-running student symposium at New Mexico State University.
 Since 1996, more than 1,500 students have presented their work at the symposium.
 Many of these students have gone on to graduate school, law school, and medical school, and a few have returned to NMSU as professors.

 URCAS is intended to recognize outstanding undergraduate research and creative projects and the faculty who have mentored them.
 It is also meant to show off the work of creative undergraduate students to the university and the community.
 And, of course, presenting at the symposium gives our students valuable professional experience.